Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns saved bank connections and lists specific fields (connector_id, item_id, bank name, add_connection_url).
-This distinguishes it from sibling tools like openfinance_disconnect_bank (deletion) and openfinance_list_accounts (different entity).
+The description clearly states the tool returns saved bank connections and lists specific fields (connector_id, item_id, bank name, add_connection_url).
+It distinguishes itself from sibling tools like openfinance_list_accounts which list accounts within connections.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.